fb3rasp/finetune-ingest/README.md

 ## Benefits

+1. **Complete End-to-End Pipeline**: From raw documents to deployable Ollama models
-1. **Single Entry Point**: One `run.py` command for everything
+2. **Single Entry Point**: One `run.py` command for all operations
-2. **Independent Steps**: Each step can be run separately for robustness
+3. **Independent Steps**: Each step can be run separately for robustness and debugging
-3. **Resume Capability**: Failed steps can be resumed without starting over
+4. **Resume Capability**: Failed steps can be resumed without starting over
-4. **Consistent Interface**: Same command structure for all operations
+5. **Consistent Interface**: Same command structure for all operations
-5. **Simplified Project**: Fewer directories and scripts to manage
+6. **Simplified Project**: Fewer directories and scripts to manage
-6. **Flexible Filtering**: Validate once, format with different thresholds
+7. **Flexible Filtering**: Validate once, format with different thresholds
-7. **Transparent Quality**: Complete score distribution to understand data quality
+8. **Transparent Quality**: Complete score distribution to understand data quality
+9. **Model Agnostic**: Support for OpenAI, Claude, Gemini, and local models
+10. **Production Ready**: Includes fine-tuning and model export capabilities

 ## Migration from Old Structure